PredictiveScienceLab/advanced-scientific-machine-learning/_sources/inverse/sampling/intro.md

 # Sampling from Posteriors

-## Takeaways
+Once an inverse problem has been posed in Bayesian form, the central computational task is to characterize the posterior distribution.
+In realistic models that posterior is not available analytically, so we approximate it with samples.

-+ Markov chain Monte Carlo approximates the solution of an inverse problem by constructing samples from the posterior distribution of all unknown quantities.
+This section studies Markov chain Monte Carlo as a tool for exploring posterior geometry beyond one optimum.
+The resulting samples approximate the joint posterior distribution of the unknown quantities, quantify uncertainty, and reveal parameter correlations, multimodality, and other pathologies that deterministic optimization can miss.